DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Treatment of seizures in patients with Sturge–Weber syndrome with antiepileptics is not always successful .
 No single treatment appears to be superior to others.

-Port-wine stains can be treated with pulsed-dye laser.
-Lesions on the face and neck yield poorer results than vascular lesions on other parts of the body .
+Port-wine stains can be treated with pulsed-dye laser with variable results .
 Due to the generally poor results of pulsed-dye lasers alone, topical antiangiogenic agents are being trialled as adjunctive therapies.

 As glaucoma is a common complication of Sturge-Weber syndrome, regular eye checks with an ophthalmologist are recommended.
 Glaucoma is treated surgically and medically .